 Often when one experiences loneliness, instead of facing it head on we distract ourselves from it.
 Alcohol, work, computers, and cell phones are just the beginning.
 If we aren’t distracting ourselves from mindless consumption we search for distraction in companionship in the wrong people.

-The truth is that unless you become okay with being alone, no kind of relationship or thing will fill that void.
+The truth is that unless you’re okay with being alone, no kind of relationship, or thing will fill that void inside of you.
 You have to be content with being alone first.

 Here is are some ideas to help you or others that have helped me learn to love to be alone: